gunet/phpcas-tester/README.md

 * `credentialType=GoogleAuthenticatorTokenCredential`
 * `authenticationMethod=GoogleAuthenticatorAuthenticationHandler`

 You can enable a TOTP token in the `simple-cas` SSO of the test Dcoker compose stack.
-One needs to do a normal login directly on the `/account` page and add a token.
-The default configuration enables TOTP for the `auser` user
+One needs to do a login with the added parameter of `authn_method=mfa-gauth`